 Programming-wise the old project ended in April 2012, while considering various ideas in the time 2012–2014.
 After cleaning up the old program from 2018 and on, some smaller old ideas (alongside new ones) have been explored from time to time and made it into the program, but I maintain a conservative approach towards adding "typical" programming language features.

-It was clear that everything can't be done event-by-event in a flat way as parsing produces the nodes, but how much grouping is needed for extra parser semantics?
-It turns out the only limitation in the old design is defined by the time separator | in the SAU language, which is used to note that all which follows is separated in time from all which goes before.
-Contents between such separators became the units for the mini-pass that replaced a full separate pass for extra semantics.
+While it was clear that everything can't be done event-by-event straight away while parsing produces nodes, it turns out it's enough to accomodate the ; compound step (smaller grouping) and the time separator | (larger grouping) in the SAU language.
+The latter says that all which follows it is separated in time from all which goes before it (and is tied to the old (2011) feature of flexible default time logic).
+Contents delimited by | became the units for the mini-pass that replaced a full separate pass for extra semantics just after parsing.
 (If no | is ever used in a script, it does in practice still become a full pass.)

 Only in early 2023 did another main audio generator come along – the rumble/random line segments oscillator R, which combines line segment functions, PRNGs, and modulation options.
 (A bigger side-project of mine, I've written more about how the R oscillator works on my personal site.)
 Before then, I stuck with only the wavetable oscillator in main versions of the program.
 Later a simpler noise generator N and an amplitude generator A (for DC, line segments, and summing other signals) joined R.